kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?

-No. Service-backed `EndpointSlices` remain functionally equivalent from `kube-proxy`'s perspective. `EndpointSlices` created for direct `EndpointSelector` consumers do not require new node-level resources.
+No. Service EndpointSlices remain functionally equivalent from `kube-proxy`'s perspective. `EndpointSlices` created for direct `EndpointSelector` consumers do not require new node-level resources.

 ### Troubleshooting